 We will count the first day the child comes to you but not the day that the child leaves in calculating your reimbursement.
-ANY OTHER EXCEPTIONS such as if child is in hospital or another facility?
-Or AWOL?
-Our daily rate is: XX (regular), XX (special) and XX (exceptional).
-Infants and toddlers are also automatically entitled to a diaper allowance of XX/month.
+Infants and toddlers are entitled to a diaper allowance each month.
 We must specially authorize a diaper allowance for a child over the age of 3 years.
-We will also give you a separate allowance for clothing of XXX every year/month.
-If a child leaves your care, you are obligated to send his/her clothing and other belongings with him/her.
+We will also give you a separate allowance for clothing each month.
+If a child leaves your care, you are obligated to send his/her clothing and all other belongings with him/her.